AndreLucasTrevizan/Financial/README.md

 Then, after all this configuration run: <br />
 <strong>npx prisma migrate dev</strong> -> This comand runs the migration and create the database models.
+<strong>npx prisma db seed</strong> -> This command will seed the database with some necessary information.
+You can see inside the src/prisma/seed.ts file.

 And it's done, run <strong>yarn dev</strong> and open your browser then access <strong>"http://localhost:<your PORT inside the .env>/ping"</strong> and you'll see the success message.